andersc/MyDearFriend/README.md

 # MyDearFriend
-IOS GUI made by a programmer for programmes bypassing UX stuff we done understand
+IOS GUI made by a programmer for programmers bypassing UX stuff we done understand anyway.